 - Include a copy of their most recent school report.

 NB: Those applying for a place in the Sixth Form are also required to return their completed Sixth Form Application Form to Burford Boarding at this point.
 We will then contact your child’s current school with a reference request.
 Prospective parents and children are invited to visit, during term time, to see the school in action, look around the boarding house and meet staff and students.
 (We understand that this can sometimes be difficult for overseas candidates.)
-Following your visit the Head of Boarding will let you know if Burford Boarding is able to offer you a boarding place.
-NB: If you are successful, this automatically guarantees your child a place in Burford School.
+Following your visit, the Head of Boarding will let you know if Burford Boarding is able to offer your child a boarding place.

 Please note: If you are successful, this automatically guarantees your child a place at Burford School.